 Our story began in Manchester in 1886 with a man called Fred.
 Fred had two things – a bright idea and a cracking beard.
-He had been working in a cotton mill, like many people in the city at the time, when he noticed that the cotton was being trundled around in baskets.
-This gave him the idea for a business – he wanted to start importing the cane for the baskets from abroad.
-We, Fred Aldous Ltd, were born out of that idea.
+Fred had been working in a cotton mill, like many people in the city at the time, when he noticed that the cotton was being trundled around in baskets.
+It gave him the idea for a business; he would start importing the cane for the baskets from abroad.
+Fred Aldous Ltd was born out of that idea.

-We’ve grown a fair bit over the last 128 years but we still do what Fred, aka Fred the First, did all those years ago – supply materials to people who make things.
+We’ve grown a fair bit since then, but we still do what Fred, aka Fred the First, did all those years ago – supply materials to people who make things.
 We started off with just three products (cane, willow and yeast) selling to the cotton traders and master brewers of Manchester.
-Now we stock more than 25,000 products and sell to customers all over the world.
+Now, we have two stores (in Manchester and Leeds), stock more than 25,000 products and sell to customers all over the world.